Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Introduction

 Among such extensions, the complex two-Higgs-doublet model (C2HDM) with a softly broken $Z_2$ symmetry stands out as a crucial benchmark~\cite{Gunion:1989we,Branco:2011iw,Basler:2021kgq,Goncalves:2023svb}.
-In this framework, a single independent CP-violating phase in the scalar potential mixes the three neutral Higgs mass eigenstates $H_1$, $H_2$, and $H_3$, ordered as $\mho<\mhtw<\mhth$.
-Depending on the $Z_2$ charge assignments of the right-handed fermions, four Yukawa types emerge---Type-I, Type-II, Type-X, and Type-Y. This minimal extension provides all the necessary ingredients for electroweak baryogenesis~\cite{Basler:2021kgq} while remaining predictive and testable through correlated signatures in collider searches~\cite{Basso:2012st,Keus:2015hva,Aoki:2018zgq,Arhrib:2018qmw,deBlas:2018mhx,Wang:2019pet,Biekotter:2019kde,Basler:2019iuu,Chen:2020soj,Han:2020lta,Abouabid:2021yvw,Biekotter:2022jyr,Azevedo:2023zkg,Biekotter:2024ykp,Biekotter:2025fjx}, Higgs precision measurements~\cite{Coy:2019rfr,Frank:2021pkc,Azevedo:2023zkg,Biekotter:2024ykp}, and electric dipole moment (EDM) experiments~\cite{Jung:2013hka,Yamanaka:2018uud,Fuyuto:2019svr,Altmannshofer:2020shb,Cheung:2020ugr,Frank:2021pkc,Biekotter:2025fjx}.
+In this framework, a single independent CP-violating phase in the scalar potential mixes the three neutral Higgs mass eigenstates $H_1$, $H_2$, and $H_3$, ordered as $M_{H_1}<M_{H_2}<M_{H_3}$.
+Depending on the $Z_2$ charge assignments of the right-handed fermions, four Yukawa types emerge---Type-I, Type-II, Type-X, and Type-Y. This minimal extension provides all the necessary ingredients for electroweak baryogenesis~\cite{Basler:2021kgq} while remaining predictive and testable through correlated signatures in collider searches~\cite{Basso:2012st,Keus:2015hva,Aoki:2018zgq,Arhrib:2018qmw,deBlas:2018mhx,Wang:2019pet,Biekotter:2019kde,Basler:2019iuu,Chen:2020soj,Han:2020lta,Abouabid:2021yvw,Biekotter:2022jyr,Azevedo:2023zkg,Biekotter:2024ykp,Biekotter:2025fjx}, Higgs precision measurements~\cite{Coy:2019rfr,Frank:2021pkc,Azevedo:2023zkg,Biekotter:2024ykp}, and electric dipole moment (EDM) experiments~\cite{Jung:2013hka,Yamanaka:2018uud,Fuyuto:2019svr,Altmannshofer:2020shb,Cheung:2020ugr,Frank:2021pkc,Biekotter:2025fjx,Davila:2025goc}.

 Yet, the very predictivity of the C2HDM leads to strong phenomenological tensions.
 In particular, the non-observation of the electron EDM (eEDM)~\cite{Inoue:2014nva,Cheung:2014oaa,Chen:2015gaa,Biekotter:2025fjx} imposes exceptionally stringent constraints on CP violation.
-The most recent JILA measurement, $|d_e| < 4.1\times10^{-30}\,e\cdot\mathrm{cm}$ (90\%~C.L.)~\cite{Roussy:2022cmp}, improves upon the previous ACME bound, $|d_e| < 1.1\times10^{-29}\,e\cdot\mathrm{cm}$ (90\%~C.L.)~\cite{ACME:2018yjb}, by more than an order of magnitude.
+The most recent JILA measurement, $|d_e| < 4.1\times10^{-30}\,e\cdot\mathrm{cm}$ (90\%~C.L.)~\cite{Roussy:2022cmp}, improves upon the previous ACME bound, $|d_e| < 1.1\times10^{-29}\,e\cdot\mathrm{cm}$ (90\%~C.L.)~\cite{ACME:2018yjb}.
 This dramatic tightening of the eEDM limit severely restricts the amount of CP violation in the C2HDM, confining the allowed parameter space to highly specific, nontrivial regions.